rotty/lexpr-rs/lexpr/README.md

 to take at the [TODO](./TODO.md) or the ["why"](./docs/why.md) document.

+## Rust version requirements

+`lexpr` is CI-tested on current stable, beta and nightly channels of Rust.
+Additionally, it is made sure that the code still compiles on Rust 1.32.0.
+However, no tests are run for that build.

 ## Supported Lisp dialects

 Currently, `lexpr` focuses on Scheme, mostly based on R6RS and R7RS